ferrilab/bitvec/book/memory-model.md

-`bitvec` takes a similar view of the abstract meaning of the `&mut` reference type, but where the Rust memory model focuses on whole units `T`, and has no concept of subdivision from `T` into the bits that compose it, `bitvec` views each individual bit as a standalone, independent, region of memory.
-It excludes the creation of two `&mut BitSlice` reference handles that are capable of viewing the same *bit*, but will happily produce two `&mut BitSlice` handles which are mutually-exclusive in bits, but reference the same memory location.
+`bitvec` takes a similar view of the abstract meaning of the `&mut` reference type, but where the Rust memory model focuses on whole units `T`, and has no concept of subdivision from `T` into the bits that compose it, `bitvec` views each individual bit as a standalone, independent, atom of memory.
+It excludes the creation of two `&mut BitSlice` reference handles that are capable of viewing the same *bit*, but will happily produce two `&mut BitSlice` handles which are mutually-exclusive in bits, but reference the same register location in memory.

 Here we come to the first problem with the conflicting memory models: `bitvec` cannot ever create an `&mut T` through which it may write to memory, because it